 Let’s check the reviews out:

-Who Should Go For Halo Collar?
+Who Should Go For a Halo Collar 4?

 Users who need a dog collar within budget, a smaller yard, and basic requirements from the collar can opt for the Halo collar.
 This collar also provides training sessions by the founder of the company, Caesar Milan.